RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 Quick tab is neat, but it's very limited.
 There's no way that I could find to adjust enharmonic equivalents, add extra notation for performance characteristics, adjust rhythmic display etc...

 I tried it with some direct transcriptions I've done in the past and it did an alright job, but the places where there were mistakes were unfixable due to the inflexibility.

+Much like the [fret pane](#fret-pane) this seems to be a feature that was added for the sake of being a feature.
+It's not even remotely usable except for the most basic of uses.

 ## Step Sequencer